WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 )
 ```

-On the Sphinx side, you'll now need the `myst-parser` extension to read the Markdown,
+Back in Sphinx's `conf.py`, you'll now need the `myst-parser` extension to read the Markdown,
 and to make sure the Documenter css is included:

 ```python